-- Coordinated care management/ coordination of care activities with the assigned primary Community Coordinators ensuring all medical needs are met
+- Coordinate care management/ coordination of care activities with the assigned CMCC and ensure all medical needs are addressed.

-- Ability to provide nursing input on all cases referred and open within their assigned clinical team; up to 150 cases at any given time.
+- Ability to provide nursing input on all co-managed cases with the CMCC; up to 150 cases at any given time.

 - Responsible for performing care management within the scope of licensure for members with complex and chronic care needs

-- Provide consultation to Community Coordinators on medical prioritization of a member’s care plan and outreach to medical care team members (such as PCP, Specialist, Hospitalist, and ancillary providers) as needed
+- Provide consultation to CMCC on medical prioritization of a member’s care plan and outreach to medical care team members (such as PCP, Specialist, Hospitalist, and ancillary providers) as needed

-- Perform duties telephonically or on-site at local hospitals for case management or coordination of care.
+- Perform duties electronically, telephonically or in person for case management or coordination of care.
 Primary duties may include, but are not limited to:

 - Conduct medical assessments to identify individual needs and inform creation of member-centered care plan in collaboration with Community Coordinator

 - Coordinate with Utilization Management and Pharmacy teams on members medical and pharmacy needs.